Adnane Tighadouini: Later career

 During the 2018–19 season, Tighadouini was on loan with Danish Superliga club Esbjerg fB.
 In September 2019, he became a free agent after terminating his contract with Málaga.
 He subsequently joined Qatari club Al-Kharaitiyat in February 2020.
 In November 2020, he signed with Moroccan club Maghreb de Fès but was sidelined for eight months due to a severe COVID-19 infection.
 He later trained briefly with Vitesse but had to withdraw after contracting COVID-19 again.
 He resumed training in 2022; however, as of 2024, he has not secured a new club.

 International career

 Tighadouini played for the Morocco under-23 team in the 2011 CAF U-23 Championship.
 He scored his first goal in the category on 29 November, netting the game's only against Algeria.

-He debuted for the senior Morocco national team in a World Cup qualifying 1–0 loss against Equatorial Guinea on 15 November 2015, being taken off after 38 minutes for Omar El Kaddouri at the Estadio de Bata.
+In October 2015, he was first called up to the senior Morocco national team, and he made his debut for the senior team in a World Cup qualifying 1–0 loss against Equatorial Guinea on 15 November 2015, being taken off after 38 minutes for Omar El Kaddouri at the Estadio de Bata.